Thor: Ragnarok: Marketing

 Props and costumes from the film were on display at D23 Expo 2017 along with set pieces for photo opportunities.
 The costumes were also on display at the 2017 San Diego Comic-Con, where Waititi and cast members promoted the film.
 Exclusive clips were shown, along with a new trailer.
 Ethan Anderton of /Film felt "the blend of comedy and bright, vibrant comic book action" in the trailer was "incredible".
 Collider's Haleigh Foutch was "in love with this trailer" and "all in" on the film.
 Germain Lussier for io9 called the trailer "a two-and-a-half-minute ball of action, awesomeness, humor, and insanity that may be the most purely fun Marvel movie trailer we've ever seen."
 The poster also released was praised, being called by Anthony Couto from Comic Book Resources as "quite stunning", "insanely colorful", and "perfectly symmetrical", with Matt Goldberg of Collider feeling it "really [lets] you know that this Thor movie is going to be radically different than the first two".
 Due to the Comic-Con presentation, Thor: Ragnarok generated over 264,000 new conversations on social media from July 17 to 23, the most out of any film during that time period, according to Comscore and its PreAct service.
 It remained the most-discussed film on social media for two more weeks.

 In August 2017, Marvel partnered with car manufacturer Renault on a commercial supporting the release of the Kwid in Brazil.
 Directed by Jonathan Gurvit and shot in São Paulo, it features the Hulk destroying a satellite headed towards the city.
 Framestore worked on visual effects for the commercial, building on the foundation they had from working on the character in previous films.
 Also in August, Marvel, in partnership with Dolby Laboratories, Synchrony Bank, American Association for the Advancement of Science (AAAS), Broadcom Masters, and Society for Science & the Public, announced the "Superpower of STEM Challenge", aimed at females aged 15 through 18 in STEM (Science, Technology, Engineering, and Mathematics education) fields, to "create an original Do-It-Yourself project that can be replicated by others" and "help their family, community or the world be safer, healthier or happier".
 Five winners would attend the film's world premiere, receive a tour of Walt Disney Studios, and a $500 saving account from Synchrony Bank, with one grand prize winner attending "an immersive three-day mentorship in New York City with Disney Imagineering" to create a "professional-level video teaching other young people how to recreate" their winning project.
-They were also given the opportunity to demonstrate the project on Good Morning America.
+They were also given the opportunity to demonstrate the project on the television program Good Morning America.